-Some early personality psychologists believed that to understand people, we needed to break down their behaviour patterns into observable features.
+Some early personality psychologists believed that in order to understand people, we needed to break down their behaviour patterns into observable features.

-A personality trait is described as an "enduring feature of a person that displays consistently in a range of contexts," according to trait theory.
+A personality trait is described as a "enduring feature of a person that displays consistently in a range of contexts," according to trait theory.
 Such characteristics, when combined, distinguish one personality from another.